kristian-lange-tw/JATOS_docs/docs/Manage_your_JATOS/Troubleshooting.md

 ### Read log files in the browser

 In a perfect world, JATOS always works smoothly and, when it doesn't, it describes the problem in an error message.
 Unfortunately we aren't in a perfect world: every now and then something will go wrong and you might not get any clear error messages, or no message at all.
-In these (rare) cases, you can look into JATOS' log files (not to be confused with the [study log](Study-Log.html)) to try to find what the problem might be.
-You can see and download all log files in the _Administration_ page => _Logs_ (for security reasons, you must be logged in as a user with admin rights).
+In these (rare) cases, you can look into JATOS' log files (not to be confused with the [<Hl>study log</Hl>](Study-Log.html)) to try to find what the problem might be.
+You can see and download all log files in the <Hl>Administration</Hl> page => <Hl>Logs</Hl> (for security reasons, you must be logged in as a user with admin rights).

-* _application.log_ - all JATOS logging
+* <Hl>application.log</Hl> - all JATOS logging
-* _loader.log_ - logging during startup with loader
+* <Hl>loader.log</Hl> - logging during startup with loader
-* _update.log_ - logging during updates
+* <Hl>update.log</Hl> - logging during updates

 Alternatively you can read the log files directly on the server.
 You'll find your logs in `jatos_directory/logs/`.

 ### A file (library, image, ...) included in the HTML fails to load?

-There is a common mistake Windows users make that might prevent files from loading: Any URL or file path in a HTML or JS file should only use '/' as a file path separator - even on Windows systems.
+There is a common mistake Windows users make that might prevent files from loading: Any URL or file path in a HTML or JS file should only use <Hl>/</Hl> as a file path separator - even on Windows systems.
 So it should always be e.g. `<script src="subfolder/myscript.js"></script>` and **not** `<script src="subfolder\myscript.js"></script>`.

 ### Database is corrupted?